MBFBioscience/nmf-schema/docs/source/NMF.rst

       ⋮
     </edges>

-*Figure 36 The <edges> child elment of a <vessel>, its child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 36 The <edges> child elment of a <vessel>, its child elements, attributes, and values as they apear in the data file.
 The <edges> element includes many <edge> child elements each with a unique ID and a list of sequentially ordered  <point> child elements.
 In this figure, some <point> and <edge>  elements have been abriviated with ellipsis.*

 +-------------+--------------------------+--------------------------+